hgibling/PRDM9-Variants/collect-known-alleles-publications.md

 ---

 ## Step 2.
 Compile znf sequences and get list of unique znfs
-Append author & year to each znf name and save in new file
+Append author & year to each znf name and save in new file:
 ```
 for FILE in intermediate-files/*znf-sequences*
 do